 - Withholding rent

 A: Contact our office or another attorney who specializes in wrongful eviction lawsuits.
-Do not delay.
-The statute of limitations for wrongful eviction is one year.
+Do not delay!
+There are important deadlines about when lawsuits must be filed.

 A: Unless you want move out of your apartment within the 3-day period or get sued, you should pay the full amount demanded in the notice, in the exact manner specified in the notice.
 Although the law provides in some cases that tenants are entitled to withhold rent, it is usually better to pay the rent and recover overpayments later.
 That way you don’t risk losing your tenancy.

 A: You must file a proper response with the Court within five days or you will lose the case by default.
 It may take you some time to get a lawyer.
 If you can’t afford a lawyer or don’t yet have one yet, you should have a reputable tenant rights organization help you prepare the papers.
 San Francisco tenants should go to the Eviction Defense Collaborative <http://www.evictiondefense.org/> 995 Market, Suite 1200, MF 9:3011:30 AM, 1:003:00 PM.

 A: Landlords have 21 days to return the deposit or account for any portion withheld.
 Rarely is it cost-effective to hire a lawyer to recover a security deposit.
 Most tenants in this situation are successful suing the landlord in Small Claims Court.
 The clerk will help you file the necessary papers.
 Go to 400 McAllister Street, room 103.
 Security deposits are governed by Civil Code section 1950.5.
 Read the law before you sue.
 The statute provides a monetary penalty of up to twice the amount of the deposit for bad faith retention of a security deposit.
 It is the landlord’s burden to demonstrate why they failed to return the deposit.